 But as you age, you might encounter various hair problems that not only affect how you look on the outside.
 Hair issues can also dwindle down your self-esteem.

 Lucky you, there’s collagen.
-Your body’s most abundant protein makes your hair stronger, longer, and thicker.
+Your body’s most abundant protein makes your hair stronger,

 Do you feel your hair thinning?
 Are there too many loose strands on your hairbrush lately?